dimenerno/dimenerno.github.io/_posts/2025-02-09-godel-lucas-penrose-en.md

 Combining these three theses with the fact that we humans appear to be capable of grasping mathematical truths not captured by formal systems—such as the consistency of arithmetic—the incompleteness theorem appears to suggest that the extension of mathematical results derivable by an ideal human mind exceeds the extension of results derivable by an ideal finite machine.
 That is, the incompleteness theorem appears to suggest anti-mechanism: that the mind cannot be reduced to a machine.

 In this article, we examine how far this suggestion can be justified.
-As a result, we shall show that whilst the incompleteness theorem suggests anti-mechanism _or_ Platonism, it does not directly suggest anti-mechanism.
+As a result, we shall show that while the incompleteness theorem suggests anti-mechanism _or_ Platonism, it does not directly suggest anti-mechanism.

 ## 1. Gödel's Disjunction